OCR-D/spec/web_api.md

 As shown in Fig. 1, each section in the [Web API specification](#the-specification) is implemented by different servers, which are Discovery Server, Processing Server, Workflow Server, and Workspace Server respectively.
-Although each server in the figure is deployed on its own machine, it is completely up to the implementors to decide which machines run which servers.
+Although each server in the figure is deployed on its own machine, it is completely up to the implementers to decide which machines run which servers.
 However, having each processor run on its own machine reduces the risk of version and resource conflicts.
 Furthermore, the machine can be customized to best fit the processor's hardware requirements and throughput demand.
 For example, some processors need GPU computation, while others do not, or some need more CPU capacity while others need more memory.

-**Processing**: since the `Processing` section is provided by [OCR-D Core](https://github.com/OCR-D/core), implementors do not need to implement Processing Server, Process Queue, and Processing Worker themselves, they can reuse/customize the existing implementation.
+**Processing**: since the `Processing` section is provided by [OCR-D Core](https://github.com/OCR-D/core), implementers do not need to implement Processing Server, Process Queue, and Processing Worker themselves, they can reuse/customize the existing implementation.
 Once a request arrives, it will be pushed to a job queue.
 A job queue always has the same name as its respective processors.
 For example, `ocrd-olena-binarize`processors listen only to the queue